franciscotobar/devportal/guides/rif-relay/deployment.md

         ```
         npm run allowTokens 0x726ECC75d5D51356AA4d0a5B648790cC345985ED regtest
         ```
-        > The allowTokens script assumes that you are in Regtest and uses the account[0] as the owner of the contracts and that’s important because only the owner can allow tokens.
+        > The allowTokens uses the account[0] as the owner of the contracts and that’s important because only the owner can allow tokens.

     - Testnet
-      * To whitelist a token on Testnet we need to execute the `acceptToken(address token)` on the Relay Verifiers:
+      * In the RIF Relay Contracts we will need to execute the command:

-        * `SmartWalletDeployVerifier`
-        * `SmartWalletRelayVerifier`
+        ```
+        npm run allowTokens 0x77740cE4d7897430E74D5E06540A9Eac2C2Dee70 testnet
+        ```

-        > The contract execution needs to be done by the owner that is the account that did the deployment.
+        > The allowTokens script will use the testnet network configured in the truffle.js, this network will required to use the account that did deployment of the contracts.

     - Mainnet
       * TBD